noviluni/voice_assistant/README.md

 True
 ```

 This method returns `True` or `False` depending if word is in last recognised sentence or not.
+It's not case sensitive so you can write words starting with capital letters or not.

 The method `has_heard` can accept a word, but also accepts a list of words.
 If one of provided words is in the last recognised sentece, it will return `True`: